GoogleCloudPlatform/pgadapter/docs/psycopg3.md

 ### Nested Transactions
 `psycopg3` implements [nested transactions](https://www.psycopg.org/psycopg3/docs/basic/transactions.html#nested-transactions)
 using `SAVEPOINT`.
-This feature is currently not supported with PGAdapter.
+This feature is currently not fully supported with PGAdapter:

+1. Creating a nested transaction in `psycopg3` with PGAdapter will succeed.
+2. If the nested transaction succeeds, the `SAVEPOINT` will be released and the outer transaction can continue as normal.
+3. If the nested transaction fails, `psycopg3` will try to roll back the `SAVEPOINT`.
+PGAdapter does not support rolling back a `SAVEPOINT` and will return an error.
+This error will be swallowed by `psycopg3`, which gives the impression that the rollback succeeded.
+However, trying to use the outer transaction for any further statements will fail.

-Creating a nested transaction in `psycopg3` with PGAdapter will cause an error like the following:
+Rolling back a nested transaction in `psycopg3` with PGAdapter will cause an error like the following when the __first statement after the rollback__ is executed:

 ```
-psycopg.errors.RaiseException: Unknown statement: SAVEPOINT "_pg3_2"
+current transaction is aborted, commands ignored until end of transaction block
 ```

 ## Performance Considerations